India bans rice shipments to curb price rises

 The invasion of Ukraine last year caused global food prices to surge.

-While those pressures have since eased at a global level, in India, bad weather has damaged crops, prompting the cost of many items - including tomatoes and onions - to rise sharply.
+While those pressures have since eased at an international level, in India, bad weather has damaged crops in many northern states, prompting the cost of many items - including tomatoes and onions - to rise sharply.

 Vegetable prices jumped 12% from May to June, contributing to the rising cost of living.
-Inflation rose 4.8% last month, which was higher than expected as a result of the climbing food costs.
+Inflation rose to 4.8% last month, which was higher than expected as a result of the climbing food costs.

+The rising cost of living has put political pressure on the government in India, ahead of national elections next year.
+The country will also see state-level elections in the coming months.

+Devinder Sharma, an expert in agriculture policy in India, said the government was trying to get ahead of an anticipated production shortfall, with rice-growing regions in the south also exposed to risks of dry rain as the El Nino weather pattern sweeps through later this year.